Gulf of Alaska: Two Oceans Meet, But Do Not Mix

 The cause of the two different colors of water:

-The colder, nutrient-rich waters of the Alaska Current are brown or green in color due to the presence of suspended sediments, algae, and other organic matter.
-These nutrients are essential for the growth of phytoplankton, which in turn support the entire marine food chain.
-The warmer, saltier waters of the North Pacific Current, on the other hand, are blue or turquoise in color due to the lack of suspended matter and algae.
+The Alaska Current waters are colder in temperature and rich in nutrients, which are brown or green in color since the water has suspended sediments, algae, and other forms of organic matter.
+These nutrients are also necessary to the growth of phytoplankton which supports the whole marine food chain.
+North Pacific Current has warmer and saltier waters that are blue or turquoise because there is no suspended matter and algae.

 The depth of the Gulf of Alaska: